psmsmets/thermmode-unifi/README.md

 Options:
  -C, --config        Print a demo configuration file with all variables -h, --help          Print help
- -v, --verbose       Make the operation more talkative -V, --version       Show version number and quit
+ -m, --mode          Print the previous unifi mode" -f, --force         Ignore the stored unifi mode and force syncing the thermostat -v, --verbose       Make the operation more talkative -V, --version       Show version number and quit
 ```